SU_T_13

 [i] Why?

-[r] Because he’s a foreign boy and he’s not a Muslim.
+[r] Because he’s a foreign guy and he’s not Muslim.

 [r] No.

-[[r] My mom yes But then I took my husband and brought him to my town.
+[r] My mum is.
+But then I married my husband and brought him to my city.

 [i] You introduced him to your family.

-[r] Yes, and my mom really liked him because he’s not a strange man.
+[r] Yes, and my mum liked him a lot because he’s not a strange man, he’s simple.

 [i] He’s good.

-[r] He’s good at it and he can speak Turkish.
+[r] Yes, he’s good, quiet and he can speak Turkish.

 [r] Yes.

-[i] Has your family been visiting you since you came to Italy have you been visited?
+[i] Has your family come to see you since you came to Italy?
+Have they visited you?

 [i] Would you like to have children?

-[i] Why are you afraid?
-Are you afraid of childbirth?
+[i] Why are you scared?
+Are you scared of giving birth?

 [r] Yes.
-I like working, and I want to make a career.
+I like working, and I want to advance in my career.

-[i] Would you like to accomplish yourself first?
+[i] Would you like to fulfil yourself first?

-[r] Making a career is very important to me.
-With children it will be a bit difficult.
+[r] Yes, advancing in my career is very important to me.
+It will be a bit difficult with children.

-[i] Do we say that you are an immigrant because you are an immigrant in the end, as you see this mass of immigrants today?
+[i] Let’s say that you as an immigrant, because after all you are an immigrant, how do you see this mass of immigration today?

-[i] Do we say with this much immigration that there is now as you see it?
+[i] Let’s say with all this immigration that there is now, how do you see it?

-[r] I don’t know, but in my opinion… I’m sorry, I’m speaking in Japanese.
+[r] I don’t know, but in my opinion… excuse me, I feel like talking in Japanese.

-[r] In my opinion, Italy has a great responsibility from the outside.
-Everybody when he comes here for the first time Italians try to do something But to others they don’t do enough this won’t crack the problem someone you have to do something.
+[r] In my opinion Italy has a great responsibility from outside.
+When everyone arrives here for the first time the Italians try to do something But they don’t do enough for the others this won’t fix the problem you have to do something.

-[i] What do you recommend?
-What if he can do what should they do?
+[i] What do you advise them to do?
+What can they do what should they do?

-[i] For example, how can he manage immigration here?
+[i] For example how can they manage immigration here?
 What is missing?

-[r] People immigrate here because they have economic problems war.
-I think they have to help these people in their country.
-Because it is not easy that one goes out of his country to another because it is a risk because it may die during the trip.
-That’s why they have to have a better solution to come here and live.
-That’s why they have to help them, but I’m not just saying Italy or Europe, but other countries in the world.
-They should not help them to make wars but only sign this problem so that everyone can live in peace.
+[r] People immigrate here because they have economic problems, war.
+I think they should help these people in their own countries.
+Because it’s not easy for someone to go from one country to another because it’s a risk because they can die during the journey.
+So they should have a better solution to come here and live.
+So they should help them, but I’m not just talking about Italy or Europe, but other countries in the world.
+They shouldn’t help them to wage war, but they should just recognise this problem so that everyone can live in peace.

 [i] Of course.
-So the best thing is enough war.
+So the best thing is to stop the war.

 [r] Yes.

-[i] Because people run away from war to ensure a more peaceful future.
+[i] Because people are fleeing from war to guarantee themselves a more peaceful future.

-[r] Even in Turkey now there are many Syrian immigrants.
-One day in the post office I saw a person who wanted to withdraw money that relatives had sent him.
-He tried to collect the money but he didn’t know the Turkish language and for the Turks it’s not easy it’s not easy for both of them I don’t want to accuse anyone.
-And a bit if he behaved badly with her and told him you have to speak Turkish. at that moment I felt really bad.
+[r] There are also many Syrian immigrants in Turkey now.
+One day at the post office I saw someone who wanted to collect some money that relatives had sent him.
+He tried to collect the money but he didn’t know Turkish and it’s not easy for Turks, it’s not easy for anyone, I don’t want to accuse anyone.
+And a bit if he behaved badly towards her and told her you have to speak Turkish.
+At that moment I felt really bad.

-[i] Of course, because it’s not easy for someone to escape from the war goes to another country and not know how to speak the language.
-But on the other hand you have to have a little patience to understand these people here.
-Marve, would you like to add something else?
+[i] Of course, because it’s not easy for someone to escape from war, go to another country and not know how to speak the language.
+But on the other hand you have to have a little patience to be able to understand these people here.
+Marve, do you want to add anything else?

 [r] I don’t know.